Lean Enterprise Institute Logo

 In this interactive, digital course, you’ll learn and get experience using the lean practices and tools that help you define work problems and lean techniques for framing issues so others can quickly understand and collaborate on resolving them.

-This on-demand, self-paced course takes you beyond theory, offering opportunities to practice, self-assess, learn from others, and enhance your problem-solving capabilities.
+Problem Framing Skills (formerly known as Problem Definition Practice) self-paced course takes you beyond theory, offering opportunities to practice, self-assess, learn from others, and enhance your problem-solving capabilities.
 It challenges you to gain an in-depth understanding of your problem-definition skills, then immerses you in a real-world scenario that requires you to effectively assess, break down, frame a problem, and communicate it to others to enlist their help.

 You’ll learn by doing: Throughout the scenario — a real-world problem faced by a fast-food restaurant — you’ll learn by doing, putting lessons to immediate use.
 You’ll also watch explanatory videos of the problem-solving astronauts did to complete the near-fatal Apollo 13 space mission, which crystallizes the importance of problem definition and collaboration.
 Throughout, downloadable handouts will help you apply your learnings to issues you face at work currently.